chorenzo-dev/recipes-core/code-quality/setup-code-formatting/prompt.md

 ## Goal
-Ensure consistent code formatting across the codebase with an automated formatter.
+Set up and configure code formatting tools for the project.

 ## Investigation
 1. **Detect existing formatters**